-To help, consider giving yourself non-food related rewards when you accomplish a goal.
-Looking forward to a new pair of pants in a smaller size, an evening out with your spouse, or a relaxing day of some kind might help you focus on the long term benefits of your goal rather than the short term struggle.
+To help, consider giving yourself non-food related rewards when you accomplish either your overall goal or one of your action steps.
+Looking forward to a new pair of pants in a smaller size, an evening out with your spouse, or a relaxing day of some kind might help you focus on the long-term benefits of your goal rather than the short-term struggle.

 Some other ideas for motivating (but healthy) rewards are:

-- go for the health gold – set a big goal and save up for your own sauna or red light therapy device
+- Go for the health gold – set a big goal and save up for your own sauna or a red light therapy device

 Tip: Make a list of some new ways to reward yourself and try one of them.
 Whether it’s taking a class to learn a new skill (I recommend scuba!) or finally splurging for that Instant Pot and learning the ropes (life-changer!), chances are once you push past your comfort zone, you’ll be glad.